ahfowler/textmodel/README.md

 ---

 ## Running the tests
-When using thr Terminal, make sure you are not in the directory where finalproject.py is in.
+When using the Terminal, make sure you are not in the directory where finalproject.py is in.
 The directories are in this order: project > source_texts. project should contain both textmodel.py and the directory source_texts, and source_texts should contain all the text files.

 In the Terminal or Command Prompt, you can run the tests as such: